zackstout/maze-generator/README.md

 # Maze Generation with Recursive Backtracking.
 Implementing a maze generator with a [recursive backtracking](http://weblog.jamisbuck.org/2010/12/27/maze-generation-recursive-backtracking) algorithm.
 Here's a [live version](https://zackstout.github.io/maze-generator/).
+This was a really fun exercise: I learned a lot about recursion.

 ## Built With:
 - p5.js